Michael T. Stechison, MD, PhD, FRCS(C), FACS, FAANS

 In 2008 Dr. Stechison transformed his practice, Greater Atlanta Neurosurgery, PC based at Emory University Hospital Midtown, into a hospital-based practice called the Brain and Spine Institute at Gwinnett Medical Center.
 Dr. Stechison served as the Medical Director of Neuroscience at Gwinnett Medical Center until July 1, 2016.
 During his tenure there he directed and oversaw expansion of neuroscience services, and he facilitated acquisition of new technologies such as the O-arm and facilitated the expansion of the intraoperative image-guided surgery resources.
 During his time at Gwinnett a new neuroscience unit was opened, and the Brain and Spine Institute grew to a peak number of 4 neurosurgeons.
 This practice involved a considerable volume of trauma-related care including traumatic brain injuries as well as spinal trauma serving the needs of the busy emergency room and trauma center.
 While practicing there, Dr. Stechison also cared for a large number of general neurosurgical conditions including a large population of patients with degenerative spinal conditions.
 He continued to keep a focus on brain tumors, and facilitated the development of a LINAC-based stereotactic radiosurgery program in conjunction with Dr. Gary Stillwagon, radiation oncologist.
 This allowed for the first time patients in the Gwinnett system to have radiosurgery of their brain tumor as an option, and to be performed locally.
 In addition, Dr. Stechison was able to offer the patients who required radiosurgery as an adjuvant therapy to microsurgery a treatment that combined the expertise of the neurosurgeon who performed the microsurgery who was also involved in the treatment planning for the subsequent adjuvant radiosurgery.

 In October 2016, Dr. Stechison founded Stechison Neurosurgery Atlanta, LLC.
 The mission of this practice is personal care and attention to the patient within the framework of independence from hospital ownership or management.
 This will ensure that the needs of the patients always come first.
 The practice is available to all of Dr. Stechison's Brain and Spine Institute patients who wish to continue their care with him, as well as to all new patients who seek individual neurosurgical care that is centered on the patient.
-In November 2018, Dr. Stechisonís practice aligned with Hospital Corporation of America and his office location moved to 1700 Tree Lane, Suite 470, Snellville, GA 30078.
-Dr. Stechison now provides neurosurgical services at HCA-Eastside Medical Center, as well as Northside Hospital-Atlanta, and Gwinnett Medical Center-Lawrenceville and Duluth.
+In November 2018, Dr. Stechison's practice aligned with Hospital Corporation of America and his office location moved to Piedmont Hospital Eastside, 1700 Tree Lane, Suite 470, Snellville, GA 30078.
+Dr. Stechison also provides neurosurgical services at Northside Hospital - Atlanta and Northside Hospital - Gwinnett.

 Stechison Neurosurgery Atlanta, LLC, will continue to focus on surgical technical excellence as well as individualized patient-centered care.
 As always a philosophy of conservatism will be applied to spinal disorders reflecting Dr. Stechison's philosophy that "the best spinal operation you can have is the one you can avoid, and the second best one is the smallest one that allows you a reasonable chance of durable relief from your complaint."
 Having practiced in Georgia since 1995, Dr. Stechison is well-known for his reputation of excellent care and outcomes.
 His extensive relationships with other specialists can ensure that all details of patient care can be addressed whether they involve needing a medical neuro-oncologist, radiation oncologist, neuro-otologist, medical neurologist, or other specialist.